crowdsecurity/cs-cloud-firewall-bouncer/README.md

 &#128172; <a href="https://discourse.crowdsec.net">Discourse </a>
 </p>

-# cs-cloud-firewall-bouncer
+# CrowdSec Cloud Firewall Bouncer

 Bouncer for cloud firewalls to use with [Crowdsec](https://github.com/crowdsecurity/crowdsec).

 :warning: This is not an official Crowdsec bouncer.

-cs-cloud-firewall-bouncer will periodically fetch new and expired/removed decisions from CrowdSec Local API and update cloud firewall rules accordingly.
+The Cloud Firewall Bouncer will periodically fetch new and expired/removed decisions from the CrowdSec Local API and update cloud firewall rules accordingly.

 Supported cloud providers: